kant/git-deploy/README.md

 A simple server with little dependencies for deployment via gitlab-hooks.

-It includes a minimalitics frontent (Dashboard), that shows you a list of available builds, their build logs and build status.
+It includes a minimalistics frontent (Dashboard), that shows you a list of available builds, their build logs and build status.

 ## Usage